top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 **Slack channels**.
 A brief synopsis of all the help-related Slack channels is here: [](#slack_channels).

 Check out all the channels in Slack, and add yourself to those that pertain or interest you.
 Be sure to introduce yourself in the General channel.

+##  (optional) Add Duckietown Engineering Linkedin profile

+This is an optional step.

+If you wish to connect with the Duckietown alumni network, on LinkedIn you can join the company "Duckietown Engineering", with the title "Vehicle Autonomy Engineer in training".
+Please keep updated your Linkedin profile with any promotions you might receive in the future.